 Many thanks to John for sharing his wonderful images with us.
 We hope to see you again soon!

-PHOTOGRAPH THE SPANISH WILDLIFE & BIRDLIFE OF TOLEDO YOURSELF
+PHOTOGRAPH THE SPANISH WILDLIFE & BIRDLIFE OF THE ESTATE OF EL TARAY YOURSELF

 To photograph the Spanish Wildlife & Birdlife of Toledo yourself, join Alan, in Spain during June & July 2020 for a trip lasting 7 nights.
 This photography holiday is ideal for photographing a vast variety of Spanish Birds, including common buzzard, common reed warbler, common sandpiper, crested lark, hoopoe, Iberian hare, lesser kestrel, little owl, harriers of varying type, spotless starling, starling, stone curlew, wild rabbit & more besides!

-The photography holiday is offered on a full board, non-shared basis.
+The photography holiday to the estate of El Taray is offered on a full board, non-shared basis.
 Group size for this photography holiday is a minimum of 5 participants & a maximum of 7, plus Alan.
 Until September 13th 2019, there is a special offer reducing the price to £2249 available